mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/01-example_based_tests.md

 --></span>
 </code></pre>

-The arrow in the second last line shows the code where the exception occured.
+The arrow in the second last line shows the code where the exception occurred.
 In this case, we have provided the floor division operator `//` with a zero on the right side.
 We thus know that we should properly handle this case, both for our implementation and testing.